dora-metrics/pelorus/docs/Noobaa.md

 noobaa bucket create thanos --namespace pelorus
 ```

-At any time to check if the bucket was created succesfully and it's healthy run the command:
+At any time to check if the bucket was created successfully and it's healthy run the command:

 ```
 noobaa bucket status thanos --namespace pelorus